Climate change and infectious diseases: Malaria

 Malaria is a mosquito-borne disease that infects humans and other animals caused by microorganisms in the Plasmodium family.
 It begins with a bite from an infected female mosquito, which introduces the parasite through its saliva and into the infected host's circulatory system.
 It then travels through the bloodstream into the liver, where it can mature and reproduce.

 Climate is an influential driving force of diseases such as malaria, which kills about 300,000 children annually.
 Malaria is especially susceptible to the effects of climate change because mosquitoes lack the mechanisms to regulate their internal temperature.
 This implies that there is a limited range of climatic conditions within which the pathogen (malaria) and vector (a mosquito) can survive, reproduce, and infect hosts.
 Increased rainfall and temperatures could increase the number of mosquitos indirectly by creating better environments for survival and reproduction, expand larval habitat and food supply.
+There will also be greater risks of outbreaks of malaria due to increased flooding events, especially affecting the drier areas of the tropics, such as the Sahel and East Africa.

 Conservative estimates suggest that the risk of malaria will increase 5–15% by 2100 due to climate change.
 In Africa alone, there is a projected increase of 16–28% in person-month exposures to malaria by 2100.

 Dengue fever

 This figure shows how the Flavivirus is carried by mosquitos in the West Nile virus and Dengue fever.
 The mosquito would be considered a disease vector.

 Dengue fever is an infectious disease caused by dengue viruses found in tropical and sub-tropical regions.
 It is transmitted through bites from female mosquitos in the genus Aedes, primarily A. aegypti.
-Dengue can be fatal.
+Dengue fever can be fatal.

-An estimated 50–100 million dengue fever infections occur annually.
 The cases of dengue fever have been increasing dramatically and is projected to continue to do so with changing climate conditions.
 In just the past 50 years, transmission has increased drastically with new cases of the disease (incidence) increasing 30-fold.
+The number of reported cases of dengue has increased from 505 430 cases in 2000 to 14.6 million in 2024.
+However, dengue cases are under-reported and it is estimated that there might be 100–400 million infections occurring each year.

-The presence and number of Aedes aegypti mosquitoes is strongly influenced by the amount of water-bearing containers or pockets of stagnant water in an area, daily temperature and variation in temperature, moisture, and solar radiation.
+High temperatures, increased precipitation, and humidity all increase the risk of dengue infection.
+The presence and number of Aedes aegypti mosquitoes is strongly influenced by the amount of water-bearing containers in the home and rubbish such as tin cans and tires contributing to pockets of stagnant water in an area.
+The species is also influenced by daily temperature and variation in temperature, moisture, and solar radiation.

 Climate change is altering the geographic range and seasonality of the mosquito that can carry dengue.
-While dengue fever is primarily considered a tropical and subtropical disease, the geographic ranges of the Aedes aegypti are expanding.
-Climate change also contributed to the spread of distinct variants of the disease to new areas, and to the emergence of dengue hemorrhagic fever.
+While dengue fever is primarily considered a tropical and subtropical disease, the geographic ranges of the Aedes aegypti are expanding with dengue cases reported in European and Eastern Mediterranean regions.
+Climate change also contributed to the spread of distinct variants of the disease to new areas.